sathvikaithala/Final_project/README.md

 ### Our Data and Model

 ##### Week 1:
 This week, we will have a provisional dataset compiled of multiple datasets we found online.
 We narrowed down the datasets we will use to include housing and income data from Kaggle and demographics data from various governmental websites.
+The list of datasets we are using is in the master branch of this repository.

 Our provisional machine learning model will be tied to this dataset, and will be modified as the dataset is cleaned up.